Norsewood holding Viking Festival and Norway Day

 While May 17 was considered a holiday in Norway, those in Norsewood chose to celebrate Norway Day on the closest Sunday to it.

-The village, 20kms north of Dannevirke, was originally settled by Norwegians and will celebrate its 150th anniversary this year.
+The village, 20km north of Dannevirke, was originally settled by Norwegians and will celebrate its 150th anniversary this year.

 Norwegians from all around the country were also invited to come to Norsewood to help celebrate the day, including the Honorary Consul General Graeme Mitchell.